Our Aims and Objectives

 The future of development: Dialogues at the interface of practice, policy & research is a roundtable that will bring together practitioners, policymakers and academics to explore how development is being re-imagined in an era of shifting power, agency and uncertain futures.

-Colonial legacies and media framing of development in conflict: UK and Irish media coverage of Gaza since 2023: This paper presented by Michael O’Driscoll will highlights differences in narrative priorities, sourcing practices, and the relationship between media framing and national political context, situating these contrasts within the distinct colonial histories of Britain and Ireland.
+Colonial legacies and media framing of development in conflict: UK and Irish media coverage of Gaza since 2023: This paper presented by Michael O’Driscoll will highlight differences in narrative priorities, sourcing practices, and the relationship between media framing and national political context, situating these contrasts within the distinct colonial histories of Britain and Ireland.
 Britain’s legacy as a major colonial power, and Ireland’s history as a country colonised by Britain with no comparable identity as a coloniser, continue to shape public attitudes and media sensibilities in both contexts.

 Teagasc Irish Development Authority are also convening the panel on: Beyond digitalization: Rethinking AI and the possibilities of technological justice.
 There will also be three papers presented by Teagasc Irish Development Authority including: From Extraction to Refusal: Community Data Sovereignty as a Decolonial Technological Practice, AI for Climate Justice?
 Rethinking Digitalisation and Who Benefits; From Extraction to Refusal: Community Data Sovereignty as a Decolonial Technological Practice.